Robotips/uConfig/rules/README.md

 default: visible

-#### title [string]
+#### label [string]

-If it set, the class add a text label with this text as title.
+If it set, the class add a text label with this text.
 Accepts matches from class selector.

 default: ""